 Health Tools help you make wise health decisions or take action to improve your health.

 Experts don't know what causes endometriosis.
-But they do know that the female hormone estrogen makes the problem worse.
-Women have high levels of estrogen during their childbearing years.
-This is when women have endometriosis.
+But they do know that the hormone estrogen makes the problem worse.

 Here are some possible causes.

 Sometimes endometriosis does not cause symptoms.
 But when symptoms are present, they can range from mild to severe.
 Symptoms may include: